APiTJLillo/pspeedway-marketing/color_scheme.md

-# Halverson Speedway Marketing Tool - Color Scheme
+# Halvor Lines Speedway Marketing Tool - Color Scheme

-Based on the Halverson Speedway (Proctor Speedway) website, the following color scheme will be used for the marketing tool:
+Based on the Halvor Lines Speedway (Proctor Speedway) website, the following color scheme will be used for the marketing tool:

 ## Primary Colors
 - **Red**: #D12026 (Primary brand color, used in logo and headers)